Channel Modification Project

 There is a significant need in Oregon for maritime import and export capabilities.
 A recent study conducted by the State of Oregon estimates that annually, the equivalent minimum of 38,170 40-foot containers of goods are exported from the mid and southern Willamette Valley, Southern Oregon, and the Oregon coast to the Ports of Seattle and Tacoma.
 This means Oregon goods must first travel out of state by truck or rail to reach international markets.
-Agricultural and natural resource based industries in Oregon are struggling to move their goods to world markets in a timely and cost efficient manner.
+Agricultural and natural resource based industries in Oregon are struggling to move their goods to world markets in a timely and cost-efficient manner.
 International shipping markets are continuously evolving, which presents competitive challenges in maritime commerce.
 These challenges present an opportunity to examine the needs of Oregon’s current import and export markets.
 It is imperative to evaluate alternatives that are potentially more beneficial for the movement of Oregon goods to foreign markets.
 The Oregon International Port of Coos Bay and the Southern Oregon Coast are at a transformative point in their history, and poised to tackle freight mobility challenges.

 Why Coos Bay?

 Coos Bay’s channel is ideally located on Oregon’s southern coast.
 Our Port boasts the largest coastal deep-water channel from San Francisco to the Puget Sound.
 The navigation channel is just 15 miles long, taking only 2 hours to reach open ocean from river mile 15.
 The geographic location of the Port of Coos Bay is optimal for shipping to Asian and other international markets.
 Coos Bay has access to a comprehensive multimodal transportation network including convenient access to maritime, rail, air, and highway modes.
-The Port owns over 1,000 acres of developable industrial land on the North Spit alone, within both Free Trade and Enterprise Zones, and the North Bay Urban Renewal Agency boundary.
+The Port owns over 600 acres of greenfield, developable industrial lands on the North Spit alone, within both Free Trade and Enterprise Zones, and the North Bay Urban Renewal Agency boundary.

 Modification of the Coos Bay Navigation Channel is anticipated to cost approximately $350-$400 million.
 The project will be funded through a combination of public and private investments.